rackerlabs/docs-developer-blog/_posts/2018-08-16-oracle-goldengate-basics.md

     - Oracle
 ---

-This blog post explores basics of Oracle&reg; GoldenGate&reg; and its functions.
+This blog post explores the basics of Oracle&reg; GoldenGate&reg; and its functions.
 Because it's decoupled from the database architecture, GoldenGate facilitates heterogeneous and homogeneous real-time transactional change data capture and integration.

 <!-- more -->